panosxtz/panosxtz/README.md

 ---

-<h3 align="center">Backend developer focused on system-level programming and software architecture.
+## Backend developer focused on system-level programming and software architecture.
 Currently completing my studies in Computer Science and Engineering.
 Keen on writing clean, maintainable code and building reliable backend systems.
-Available for remote opportunities.</h3>
+Available for remote opportunities.

 ---